Trying to figure out how to get your ducks to like you? Here are three tips/tricks you can use to raise tame and friendly backyard ducks.

 Do all of them enjoy it?
 Not necessarily.
 But they at least tolerate it while we coo and pet their soft, fluffy bodies because they know they’re going to get a treat if they can just endure a few minutes of affection.

 The Tyrant’s favorite duck, Svetlana, gets at least an hour of active cuddling at night when we’re winding down for the evening.
 As mentioned earlier, Svetlana also sleeps on top of The Tyrant in bed, but that’s not technically active cuddling since both creatures are unconscious during this time period.

-Whether you want to become a new duck slave or you’re trying to figure out how to get your current ducks to like you more, these three tips should help you.
+Whether you want to become a new duck slave or you’re trying to figure out how to get your ducks to like you, we hope these three tips help!

-For additional reading, be sure to check out our other duck articles that cover everything from where to buy ducks to feed selection to the nutritional differences between different types of eggs.
+For additional reading, be sure to check out our other duck articles that cover everything from where to buy duck feed to the nutritional differences between duck and chicken eggs.
 We also highly recommend the following books, which we reference regularly:

 If you have any duck questions, ask away in the comments section!
 Also, be sure to check out the video/Google Web Story version of this article!